binance4j/binance4j/binance4j-documentation/docs/01-CHANGELOG.md

 - binance4j-spot:
   - Deprecated NewOrderParams in `newOrder` and `newOrderTest`.

+- binance4j-core:
+  - Deprecated `async(ApiCallback)`.

 ### Added

+- binance4j-core:
+  - Added `async(ApiAsyncCallback)`.
+Potential ApiException is passed as second parameter of lambda, making it easier to write than with functional interface.

 - binance4j-spot:
   - Added specific Order Params to `newOrder` and `newOrderTest`: